SCHWANNOMA TUMORS

 The prognosis for schwannoma relies on several variables, including:

 The outlook for schwannoma is often favorable.
 When a tumor is eliminated, it often doesn’t return (recur).
-In most patients, complete removal of these tumors can be safely achieved using a surgical microscope, very fine instruments, and an array of microsurgical techniques.
+In most patients, doctors can completely remove these tumors using a surgical microscope, very fine instruments, and an array of microsurgical techniques.
 This precise approach not only ensures the safe removal of the tumor but also significantly contributes to the improvement in neurological function that many patients experience post-surgery.

 However, the majority of schwannoma problems usually develop following tumor removal surgery.
 The following situations considerably increase the likelihood of postoperative complications: